andreSMO/ExData_Plotting1/README.md

 ****

 Note:
-There is an optional script called downLoad.R.
+There is an optional script called downLoad.R in the **root** directory.
 It downloads and unzips the data.
 The expanded file is stored in the the working directory.